GrailFinder/gf-lt/README.md

 - boolean flag to use/not use tools.
 I see it as a msg from a tool to an llm "Hey, it might be good idea to use me!";
 - connection to a model status;
 - ===== /llamacpp specific (it has a different body -> interface instead of global var)
-- edit syscards / create new ones;
+- edit syscards; +
 - consider adding use /completion of llamacpp, since openai endpoint clearly has template|format issues; +
-- change temp, min-p and other params from tui;
+- change temp, min-p and other params from tui; +
 - DRY; +
-- keybind to switch between openai and llamacpp endpoints;
+- keybind to switch between openai and llamacpp endpoints (chat vs completion);
 - option to remove <thinking> from chat history;
 - in chat management table add preview of the last message; +